All-IISER-Cubing-Society/All-IISER-Cubing-Society.github.io/docs/rules.md

 ## Recording the Solve

-- If you expect to be in the Top 5, you must record all your solves.
-If you are just participating for fun, it is not necessary to record, although we recommend that you do so.
+- It is not necessary to record the solves, but we certainly recommend you to do so, if you can.
-- **Record all the 5 scrambles + solves in a single video.** This is to reduce the possibilities of cheating.
+- You can also refer to the [Video Compression Guide](/compression) guide for compressing the videos.
-- All the solves must be recorded and uploaded in the Google Form provided **within 40 minutes** of the start of the event.
+- Upload the videos on the Google Form.